Tez Plavenieks reviews Loco's 2012 8'11 and 8'4'' surf SUPs

-Tez Plavenieks is a freelance action sports journalist and digital content manager who lives and breathes saltwater, sand, wind and a little bit of hop and barley lubrication.
+Tez Plavenieks reviews is a freelance action sports journalist and digital content manager who lives and breathes saltwater, sand, wind and a little bit of hop and barley lubrication.

 Over to Tez…